-They look for specific details that would make you a high risk.
+They analyze specific details to make sure you aren’t a high risk to lend to.

 They may also ask to see your tax returns if you are self-employed or work on commission.
 They do this because underwriters need to determine your income pattern to ensure you can afford the loan or see if you have any repeating patterns of having a loss of income.

-Assets, also known as reserves, aren’t always required, but they are an excellent way to make borrowers look stronger.
+Assets, also known as reserves, aren’t always required, but they are an excellent way to make your file look stronger.

 Appraisal and Title